ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 ##### Data Constructor

-A new static value constructor is created in the contexts as follows:
+A new data value is created in the contexts that follow:

 - Prefixed by the keyword `val` in an [assignment](#assignments) to a variable.
 - As an argument to a [`code` invocation](#code-invocation).
 - Nested as an argument in a `data` creation (i.e., a `data` that contains another `data`).

-In all cases, the arguments are copied to a destination with static storage.
+In all cases, the arguments are copied to the destination.
 The destination must be a plain declaration (i.e., not an alias or pointer).

 The constructor uses the `data` identifier followed by a list of arguments